Fear

 woman showing fear photo

 Ever since the Rebellion in Eden, God has spoken through His Word a single, consistent message to scads of people over several millennia: “Don’t be afraid!”
-This is recorded hundreds of times in Scripture.
+This command is recorded hundreds of times in Scripture.
 Someone claims to have accurately counted 365 such verses.
 This means we literally have 1 for each day of the year.

 This seems also to be the single hardest command for mankind to assimilate and obey.
 While some may contest that claim, stating that idolatry is the hardest.
 Actually we’d both be right!
 Why can I say this?
 Because we worship whatever we fear (more on that later!).